Omars 26800 Portable Energy Storage Station – A USB-C & AC outlet power station

 With the AC outlet any device with a power plug that draws 90W or less can get power.
 If using a non-US power adapter be sure it supports 110V.
 You can use the AC outlet and USB-A ports together.
 But you can’t use the AC outlet and USB-C port together.
 And of course the more devices connected, the sooner the power station will run out of juice.

-The power station falls within the FAA’s limits for flights within the United States.
+It within the FAA’s limits for flights within the United States.
+Many other power stations do not.

 Omars has U.S. based support (web, email) and a 12 month warranty on both Omars and Novoo branded products.